pinguluk/InfiniteSwiftMod/README.md

 _Function_ /Game/Pawn/Student/Abilities/Locomotion/ABL_DodgeRoll_ShadowBlink_Gate.ABL_DodgeRoll_ShadowBlink_Gate_C:OnAbilityStart

 # Known/Possible bugs
-- When traveling some distances (the chunks are recompiled or something like that), the STOP key stops working, until the data is recompiled
+- When traveling some distances (the chunks are recompiled or something like that), the STOP key stops working for some reason, until the data is recompiled.
+A workaround is to use the broom, to stop the swift.
+(WIP)
-- The ShadowBlink animation is kinda wonky and the effects will stop being correctly aligned/oriented
+- The ShadowBlink animation is kinda wonky and the effects will stop being correctly aligned/oriented (WIP)

 # Additional info
 This is my first Unreal Engine mod ever.